Muthoni-Kahura/dsc-phase-1-project/README.md

 ## NEXT STEPS
 ---
-1. Create a Machine Learning algorithm that can predict the optimal budget, genre and duration to create a movie that generates the highest profits.
+1. Create an algorithm that can predict the optimal budget, genre and duration to create a movie that generates the highest profits.
-2. We can further dig into the data and fetch best writers, editors, actors and such personell to create awesome movies
+2. We can further dig into the data and fetch best writers, editors, actors and such personell to create awesome movies.